 Every software development project requires some degree of transparency.
 How you stay up-to-date on development cycles and problems will have a major impact on the quality of the product and on the completion time.

-While most developers update clients and decision makers periodically, this can cause issues down the road that will require timely and costly backtracks.
+While most developers update clients and decision-makers periodically, this can cause issues down the road that will require timely and costly backtracks.

 At 923 Digital, we have taken the goal of transparency one step further by practicing what we call full transparency development.
-Instead of sprint updates, we give our client full access to our project management software and keep them updated continuously.
+Instead of sprint updates, we give our clients full access to our project management software and keep them updated continuously.
 This way, they can see how their product is coming along at any given time.

 Before we jump into the steps you can take towards full transparency development, let’s see why it’s a superior way for software development projects.

-It’s no secret that agile development projects are twice as likely to succeed compared to the traditional waterfall project management style.
+It’s no secret that agile development projects are twice as likely to succeed compared to the traditional waterfall model project management style.

-Sounds interesting?
+Sound interesting?
 Let’s go over four steps you can take towards a full transparency development process in your company and with the development agencies you work with.

-Most development agencies have internal and external boards for keeping clients updated.
-The client is presented with a customer-facing project board such as Basecamp that is much more polished and problem-free.
+Most development teams and agencies have internal and external boards for keeping clients updated.
+The client is presented with a customer-facing project planning board such as Basecamp that is much more polished and problem-free.
 While internally, the team manages the project through a separate project management tool, spreadsheets, Slack chats, and a mix of other tools that contain information important for the project.

-Achieving full transparency development requires a single project management solution that allows the agency, internal developers, project managers, and other decision makers to see the true status of the project.
+Achieving full transparency development requires a single project management solution that allows the agency, internal developers, project managers, and other decision-makers to see the true status of the project.
 This allows an instant feedback loop and makes sure that it is clear:

 Full transparency development doesn’t just mean frequent updates on the project.
 It also entails creating room for conversations and collaboration that might not have happened otherwise.